VinnySha/Cuzzy-Secret-Santa/README.md

 - Secret keys are hashed with bcrypt
 - JWT token authentication
-- Each cousin can only see their own assignment
+- Each cuzzy can only see their own assignment

 ## Tech Stack